almatmz/almatmz/README.md

 ## Hi there 👋
-# 👋 Hi, I'm Almat Muzdybai
+# 👋 Hi, I'm Almat Muzdybay

 🎓 I'm a Software Engineering student at **Astana IT University (AITU)**, currently exploring the world of backend development, data management, and full-stack engineering.